SPS Fire & Security

 Love Dogs?
 Here’s How Alarm Systems Help Dog Families

 How Effective are Dogs as Alarm Systems?
-Being a dog parent is hard work, but the effort is well rewarded by the love that you and that cuddly bundle of fur have for each other.
-A result of this love is your desire to protect your furry family member because you don’t want anything bad to happen to them.
-What’s amazing is that alarm systems can be instrumental in providing this protection But wait… Aren’t dogs great at protecting their homes?
+Being a dog parent takes hard work, but the love you share with your furry friend makes it all worth it.
+Because you care deeply, you want to protect your dog from harm.
+Fortunately, alarm systems can play a key role in keeping your pet safe.
+But wait… Aren’t dogs great at protecting their homes?
 Yes, they can be, but a dog isn’t always sufficient in keeping an intruder away.
 A dog is merely an inconvenience to a burglar and that can bring more harm to the dog than the dog brings to the intruder.
-A Few Startling Facts Here are some eye-opening bits of info that might interest you: 34% of burglars state that a dog inside the house changes their mind before breaking into a home.
-This means that 66% are still not deterred.
-According to the Department of Justice, a dog is a theft deterrent if a burglar is afraid of dogs.
-As evidenced by the previous statistics, that’s not the majority of burglars.
-Dogs that bark at the right times can be effective at scaring off intruders, but dogs that bark at random things tend to not scare off intruders that have cased the house and know the dog’s habits.
-Habitual barkers are also more likely to be ignored by neighbors.
-Unfortunately, intruders can calm a dog easily with treats or meat containing a tranquilizer.
-In some tests, trained guard dogs failed to resist this distraction.
-Intruders have been known to harm dogs or take their lives.
-Here is an Inside Edition investigation that put dogs to the test: Getting to the Bottom of Dog Senses The fact is that dog senses aren’t always foolproof.
-They have fantastic senses of smell and hearing, but some breeds of dogs can fall short when it comes to making certain decisions.
-As illustrated in the Inside Edition investigation, the smallest dogs in the test were the ones that displayed the greatest guard dog characteristics.
-Unfortunately, their small size still makes them targets.
+A Few Startling Facts Here are some eye-opening facts that might interest you: First, 34% of burglars say a dog inside the house makes them change their mind about breaking in.
+However, this also means that 66% are not scared off.
+According to the Department of Justice, a dog can deter theft if the burglar fears dogs.
+But as the numbers show, most burglars don’t.
+Next, dogs that bark at the right times can scare away intruders.
+On the other hand, dogs that bark at everything often fail to stop burglars who have studied the dog’s habits.
+Neighbors also tend to ignore constant barking.
+Unfortunately, intruders can calm dogs easily with treats or meat laced with tranquilizers.
+In some tests, even trained guard dogs gave in to these tricks.
+Finally, intruders have been known to harm or even kill dogs.
+Here is an Inside Edition investigation that put dogs to the test: Getting to the Bottom of Dog Senses Dog senses aren’t always foolproof.
+While dogs have excellent smell and hearing, some breeds don’t make the best decisions.
+For example, an Inside Edition investigation showed that the smallest dogs in the test had the strongest guard dog traits.
+However, their small size still makes them vulnerable targets.
 Reliable Intruder Alarms Monitored 24/7 We just have to face the fact that dogs are vulnerable.
 This in itself is frightening considering you want to protect your dog and your property.
 You can have the smartest dog on the planet, but something as simple as dangling a tasty treat in front of them can be a game changer.
 It simply isn’t fair to put them in charge of home security, as they are family members that want to relax, play, and make you happy.
-The Right Tools for Protecting Your Home and Dog So, what you need to do is put the right tools in place and that starts with a professionally installed home security system.
-Many residences throughout Rochester, Syracuse, and Buffalo have these systems in place.
-Seeing that a system is installed deters 60% of burglars, but a majority of 86 burglars interviewed by KTVB said they would immediately leave if an alarm system began sounding.
-Basically, a good combination of video cameras, 24/7 monitoring, alarms, and motion sensors can give you a greater degree of security, protect your dog, and give you better peace of mind.
-Plus, cameras installed inside of the home can be monitored remotely via your smartphone, allowing you to keep an eye on your home and your dog.
-Contact An Experienced Rochester Alarm System Company All-in-all, you can take the pressure off of Fido and let a professionally installed alarm system do the work for you both.
-The reliability and level of security are outstanding.
-To learn more about how SPS Fire & Security can help you, call 585-770-0348 or complete our contact form and we will get back to you.
-Also serving the Syracuse and Buffalo areas.
+The Right Tools for Protecting Your Home and Dog: Alarm Systems To protect your home and your dog, start by putting the right tools in place.
+That means installing a professional alarm system.
+Many homes in Rochester, Syracuse, and Buffalo already use these systems.
+In fact, simply seeing a security system deters 60% of burglars.
+Even more convincing, 86 burglars interviewed by KTVB said they would leave right away if an alarm started sounding.
+Basically, using a strong mix of video cameras, 24/7 monitoring, alarms, and motion sensors gives you stronger security.
+It also helps protect your dog and gives you peace of mind.
+Plus, you can install cameras inside your home and watch them from your smartphone.
+This way, you can keep an eye on both your home and your dog no matter where you are.
+Contact An Experienced Rochester Alarm System Company In the end, let a professionally installed alarm system handle the hard work and take the pressure off your dog.
+An alarm system delivers outstanding reliability and strong security to protect both your home and your furry friend.
+Call SPS Fire & Security today at 585-770-0348 to get started.
+We serve the Rochester, Syracuse, and Buffalo areas and will respond quickly to help you protect what matters most.

 How to Choose a Reliable Video Surveillance Camera System